-Detail on the relative merits of these resources can be found on our FAQs page.
+Detail on the relative merits of these taxonomic resources can be found on our FAQs page.

 For most references we have collated information on which part of a plant is used.
-Information on how that plant part is prepared and traded, or whether a particular fraction is used (for example: oil) is included in MPNS under the heading: Trade form.
+Information on how that plant part is prepared and traded, or whether a particular fraction is used (for example oil) is included in the MPNS portal under the heading: Trade forms.